 A person covered by the service supervisor certificate does not need to apply to the regulatory authority for an individual supervisor certificate.
 This means you do not need to provide evidence to the regulatory authority of your qualification and experience, and do not need to pay the $30 application fee.

 Regulatory authorities in each state and territory are responsible for assessing most applications and notifications.
-They are encouraging services to use the online system and most forms can be submitted using the National Quality Agenda IT System (NQA ITS).
-Note: The NSW and Victorian regulatory Authorities only accept applications and notifications submitted online using the NQA ITS.
+Most forms can be submitted online using the National Quality Agenda IT System (NQA ITS).
+From 1 October 2017 there will be less paper based forms.
+For NSW and Victoria this will mean no change as both jurisdictions only accept applications and notifications submitted online using the NQA ITS.

 To submit your form online register or sign in to the NQA ITS